Ear, nose and throat

 For some people, allergies can also trigger symptoms of asthma, a chronic condition that causes inflammation, or narrowing of the airways.

-LewisGale Medical Center offers a breakthrough therapy a new breakthrough obstructive sleep apnea (OSA) treatment option for those who cannot use continuous positive airway pressure (CPAP) therapy.
-Learn more about treatment options.
+We offer a new breakthrough obstructive sleep apnea (OSA) treatment option if you cannot use continuous positive airway pressure (CPAP) therapy.